insure logo

 How long does gap insurance last?

-Gap insurance is recommended for as long as you have a loan or lease to cover the difference between what is owed and the depreciated value of your vehicle or until you no longer owe more than the vehicle is worth.
+Gap insurance is a good idea for as long as you’re still paying off a loan or lease, helping cover the difference between what you owe and your car’s depreciated value—until you owe less than the car is worth.

 “Most car buyers benefit from gap insurance when the vehicle is less than three model years old.
 This coverage is usually aligned with the duration of the car loan or lease, often making it unnecessary beyond a few years because the loan balance decreases to fall below the car’s actual cash value,” Howe says.

-You have the option to cancel gap coverage when you determine that it is no longer needed – that’s generally when the loan balance falls below the car’s actual cash value.
-Howe notes that some insurers also set terms for the automatic expiration of gap coverage after a certain number of years, recognizing that the automobile will eventually be worth more than the loan balance, rendering gap coverage unnecessary.
+You can cancel gap coverage whenever you feel it’s no longer needed — usually once your loan balance is lower than your car’s actual cash value.
+Howe points out that some insurers also automatically end gap coverage after a certain number of years, since the car’s value will eventually exceed the loan balance, making it unnecessary.

 Where to buy gap insurance